scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

   >>> print(sorted(Counter(y_resampled).items()))
   [(0, 64), (1, 220), (2, 4601)]

+:class:`AllKNN` stops cleaning when the maximum number of neighbours to examine, which is determined by the user through the parameter `n_neighbors` is reached, or when the majority class becomes the minority class.

-In the example below, it can be seen that the three algorithms have similar impact by cleaning noisy samples next to the boundaries of the classes.
+In the example below, we see that :class:`EditedNearestNeighbours`, :class:`RepeatedEditedNearestNeighbours` and :class:`AllKNN` have similar impact when cleaning "noisy" samples at the boundaries between classes.

 .. image:: ./auto_examples/under-sampling/images/sphx_glr_plot_comparison_under_sampling_004.png
    :target: ./auto_examples/under-sampling/plot_comparison_under_sampling.html